peteromallet/HunyuanVideoGP/README.md

 ## News
+* 02/25/2025: Version 5.0: **Out Of this World Release by DeepBeepMeep that lands only in HunyuanVideo GP: VRAM laws have been broken as VRAM consumption has been divided by 3 and 20%-50% faster at no quality loss !**

+*You can now generate videos that lasts up to 10s of 1280x720 and 16s of 848x480 with 24 GB of VRAM with Loras and no quantization !!!*

+Welcome to low VRAM GPUs owners as from now on you can generate multiseconds videos.

+Many thanks to RIFLEx (https://github.com/thu-ml/RIFLEx) and their very good released timing, for their positional embeddign breakthrough that allows generating videos longer than up to 10s that doesn't look like still life.

+Please note that although there will be still sufficient VRAM left, generating video longer than 10s with Hunyuan current models is useless as the videos starts to get redundant/

 * 02/11/2025: Version 4.0 Quality of life features: fast abort video generation, detect automatically attention modes not supported, you can now change video engine parameters without having to restart the app
 * 02/11/2025: Version 3.5 optimized lora support (reduced VRAM requirements and faster).
 You can now generate 1280x720 97 frames with Loras in 3 minutes only in the fastest mode
 * 02/10/2025: Version 3.4 New --fast and --fastest switches to automatically get the best performance